CQCL/tket2/tket1-passes/README.md

 - CMake 3.23+
 - C++20 compiler

 as well as the GMP (GNU Multiple Precision Arithmetic Library).
+This is usually already installed on Linux; on macos you can use `brew install gmp`.
 You must further set up `conan` to use the artifactory containing the tket package:

 ```
 conan remote add tket-libs https://quantinuumsw.jfrog.io/artifactory/api/conan/tket1-libs --index 0